SOFIE-project/Framework/README.md

 * [Marketplace](https://github.com/SOFIE-project/Marketplace), which allows participants to trade resources by placing bids and offers in a secure, auditable, and decentralised way.

-* [Discovery & provisioning](https://github.com/SOFIE-project/Discovery-and-Provisioning), which provides functionality for the discovery and bootstrapping of IoT devices, services, and data.
+* [Provisioning and Discovery](https://github.com/SOFIE-project/Discovery-and-Provisioning), which provides functionality for the discovery and bootstrapping of IoT devices, services, and data.

 Finally, [Federation Adapters](https://github.com/SOFIE-project/Federation-Adapters) connect IoT resources to the SOFIE Framework without requiring any changes to the resources themselves.